Carawebs/bash-deploy-wp-roots/README.md

 For a local Ubuntu 14.04 deverlopment enviropnment.
 Requires [WP-CLI](http://wp-cli.org/).

+Note: I'm pretty new to BASH scripting so please read through this code carefully.
+It works well for us, but use at your own risk!

 ##What it Does##

 * Creates a new directory for a WordPress site in ```/var/www```.